openstack-infra/system-config/doc/source/test-infra-requirements.rst

 Experimental jobs have low reliability requirements: they are run by hand on developer request, typically as part of bringing up a new job definition.
-Failures in experimental jobs are not the responsibility of openstack-infra, though they will offer best-effort assistance to developers.
+Failures in experimental jobs are not the responsibility of opencontrail-infra, though they will offer best-effort assistance to developers.

 Silent